New Course: Run Better Retros in Jira

 - How ScrumMaster uses the retrospective to create great self

--solving on our teams
+- awareness and problem solving on our teams

 - Review a ScrumMaster checklist for using retrospectives to grow our teams